Can Hyperloop Save Public Transportation?

-Cities with public transportation have the opportunity to offer transit service to the underserved.
+Cities with public transportation have the opportunity to offer transit service to the undeserved.
 The local government can also choose to provide vouchers for people considering private options.

 Transportation projects can also positively impact a community’s economic development objectives, like increased productivity, new employment, new business activity, increased property values, new investment and increased tax revenues.